cozodb/cozo-docs/source/queries.rst

     Abort if the query does not complete within ``<N>`` seconds.
     Seconds may be specified as an expression so that random timeouts are possible.
+    Defaults to 300 seconds.
+If you want to disable the timeout, set it to 0.

 .. function:: :sleep <N>